PTAB

 2. Patent Overview

-- Title: Prize Redemption System for a Game Apparatus
+• Title: Prize Redemption System for Game Apparatus

-- Brief Description: The ’918 patent discloses methods and systems for a prize redemption system used with a game apparatus.
-The system allows an operator to manage the awarding of prizes by setting a desired profitability level, which the apparatus then uses to calculate the number of "prize credits" required for a player to redeem specific prizes.
+• Brief Description: The ’918 patent discloses methods and systems for a prize redemption system for a generic game apparatus.
+The system allows players to pay money to play games, win "prize credits," and redeem those credits for prizes, while enabling an operator to manage the prize system to achieve a desired level of profitability.

 3. Grounds for Unpatentability

-- Alice Step One (Abstract Idea): The petition asserted that all challenged claims are directed to the patent-ineligible abstract idea of "profitably awarding prizes to game players."
-This was framed as a fundamental economic practice and a form of business bookkeeping, analogous to managing a game of bingo or optimizing prices, which courts have previously found to be abstract.
-The petition contended that the core concept involves receiving money from players, offering a prize list, receiving prize cost information, and determining prize credits to achieve a desired profitability—all longstanding, conventional activities in the gaming industry, as conceded in the ’918 patent’s own "Background of the Invention" section.
-For example, claim 34 was characterized as merely applying this abstract concept to the well-known variation of a tournament game.
+• Alice Step One (Abstract Idea): Petitioner contended the claims were directed to the abstract idea of "profitably awarding prizes to game players."
+This was described as a fundamental economic concept and a long-standing practice in the gaming industry, analogous to other abstract ideas like managing a game of bingo or price optimization.
+The petition asserted that independent claim 1 merely recited the steps of receiving money from players, offering a prize list, receiving prize cost information, and determining the required prize credits to achieve a desired profitability.
+Petitioner further argued that the patent itself conceded in its "Background of the Invention" that these concepts were well-known and had long been practiced by arcade operators.
+The patent allegedly preempts this entire field of human activity, which has existed for decades in arcades and carnivals.

 4. Key Claim Construction Positions

-- "receiving means for receiving monetary input from said player" (Claim 21): Petitioner argued this is a means-plus-function term with the function of "receiving monetary input from a player."
-The corresponding structure was identified as the "monetary input device 14" disclosed in the specification, which included conventional structures like a coin slot or card reader.
-This supported the argument that the claim elements are not novel or inventive.
+• "receiving means for receiving monetary input from said player" (Claim 21): Petitioner construed this means-plus-function term's function as "receiving monetary input from a player."
+The corresponding structure disclosed in the specification was identified as a generic "monetary input device 14," which could be a coin slot, card reader, or bill acceptor.

-- "means for providing a prize selection menu on said display device" (Claim 21): Petitioner identified this as a means-plus-function term with the function of "providing a prize selection menu on a display device."
-The corresponding structures were identified as Figures 6b and 6c of the patent, which depict standard text-based and pictorial menus.
-This was used to further demonstrate that the claims rely on conventional, rather than inventive, technology.
+• "means for providing a prize selection menu on said display device" (Claim 21): Petitioner construed this means-plus-function term's function as "providing a prize selection menu on a display device."
+The corresponding structures were identified as Figures 6b and 6c of the patent, which depicted conventional textual or pictorial prize menus.

 5. Key Technical Contentions (Beyond Claim Construction)